PawseySC/container-workflows/_episodes/01-introduction.md

 The later sections will take you through the use of containers in two specific computing contexts at Pawsey.
 These two contexts are Nimbus, the cloud computing research service, and Zeus, the shared memory high performance computing (HPC) facility at Pawsey.
 Pawsey has a third major computing facility, Magnus, a tier-1 HPC facility.
 At the moment running containers on Magnus is outside the scope of this course (this will be added soon).

-If you have experience with Nimbus or job scheduling with Slurm, then this course will be slightly easier, jhowewver this experience is not required.
+If you have experience with Nimbus or job scheduling with Slurm, then this course will be slightly easier, howewver this experience is not required.
 Scripts and commands you need to enter are in the course materials.

 The purpose of this course is to get some hands-on experience with containers and to appreciate how you can use containers to move workflows between quite different systems.